Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 The problem is that, no matter how visually obvious the supersteep versus steep versus mild distinction is, it relies on such quantitative features as how close the inflection points are and how simultaneously they occur on $\lambda_1(s)$ and $\lambda_2(s)$.
 Clearly, we need a \emph{qualitative} feature---a topological invariant---that would classify the adiabatic problems in a manner consistent with how steep the gap could be.

 Since the classification is driven by inflection points, the analysis needs to be set within the differentiable category (Sec.~\ref{s:diff_category}).
 Next, in order to get a broad view as to where the inflection points could be and how close they could be, the path from $H_0$ to $H_1$ is closed by a return path from $H_1$ to $H_0$.
-Since the classical affine interpolation $p_0(s)=1-s$, $p_1(s)=s$, $0\leq s \leq 1$, cannot be differentiably extended to a cyclic path, we fix a circular path visiting $H_0$ and $H_1$.
-Extending the path to the unit circle $\mathbb{S}^1$ allows us to develop invariants of the homotopy type~\cite{berry_phase_topology}, more specifically, the Arnold Legendrian invariants~\cite{Arnold1994} and the Thurston-Bennequin invariants~\cite{Thurston_Bennequin_Maslov}, as shown in Table~\ref{t:classification}.
-Moreover, a new invariant, the number of roots of $\lambda_2(s)-\lambda_2''(s)$, is developed in Sec.~\ref{s:new_invariant}.
+Since the classical affine interpolation $p_0(s)=1-s$, $p_1(s)=s$, $0\leq s \leq 1$, cannot be differentiably extended to a cyclic path, we fix a circular path visiting $H_0$ and $H_1$ before returning to $H_0$ in a periodic pattern.
+Extending the adiabatic path to the unit circle $\mathbb{S}^1$ allows us to develop invariants of the homotopy type, more specifically, the Arnold Legendrian invariants~\cite{Arnold1994} and a ``modified" Thurston-Bennequin invariant~\cite{Thurston_Bennequin_Maslov}, as shown in Table~\ref{t:classification}.
+Next to the topological invariants, a new invariant, the number of roots of $\lambda_2(s)-\lambda_2''(s)$, is developed in Sec.~\ref{s:new_invariant}.

+Besides homotopy considerations, closing the path brings other adiabatic problems in the picture: for example, the minimum energy level from $\theta=\pi$ to $\theta=3\pi/2$, that is, from $-H_0$ to $-H_1$, ends at the opposite of the \emph{maximum} energy level of $H_1$.
+Likewise, the path from $\theta=\pi$ to $\theta=\pi/2$ terminates at the minimum level of $H_1$, starting from the transverse field $-H_0$.